 How to calculate recruitment ROI

-Recruitment ROI is the CFO’s tool for justifying hiring investments and comparing different recruiting strategies.
+Recruitment ROI is the CFO’s tool for justifying hiring investments and comparing different recruiting strategies, and it becomes even more powerful when paired with fractional CFO support that transforms financial chaos into clarity.
 It shifts the conversation from “how much did we spend?” to “what did we get for our money?”
 Here’s how to calculate it step by step.

 ROI = [(Value of Hire – Total Recruitment Costs) ÷ Total Recruitment Costs] × 100